MicroEJ/docs/VEEPortingGuide/coreEngine.rst

    A Green Threads Architecture Example

-The activity of the platform is defined by the Application.
-When the Application is blocked (when all MicroEJ threads are sleeping), the platform sleeps entirely: The RTOS task that runs the platform sleeps.
+The activity of the Core Engine is defined by the Application.
+When the Application is blocked (when all MicroEJ threads are sleeping), the RTOS task that runs the Core Engine sleeps.

-The platform is responsible for providing the time to the MicroEJ world: the precision is 1 millisecond.

 Capabilities
 ============